jhu-arch/arch-tutorial/SIngularity.rst

 This tutorial is for running `Singularity`_ on a computer where you do not have root (administrative) privileges.

-You will prepare an image using `Docker`_ container, and make it available on `Docker Hub`_ and then an administrator will create a Singularity container to you run it on Rockfish using your ready-made container.
+You will prepare an image using `Docker container`_, and make it available on `Docker Hub`_ and then an administrator will create a Singularity container to you run it on Rockfish using your ready-made container.

 We will use `Nanopolish`_ as an example.
 It is a software package for signal-level analysis of Oxford Nanopore sequencing data.